 If you have been accused of child molestation in Phoenix or anywhere in Arizona, getting help from a skilled and experienced child molestation lawyer is crucial.
 An attorney that specializes in sex crimes will review all of the evidence and reports in your case in an effort to identify the defenses that should be raised.

 If you are convicted of child molestation, you will face a lengthy prison sentence and lifelong collateral consequences.
-David Michael Cantor is a Board-Certified Criminal Law Specialist (click to learn what that means) through the Arizona Board of Legal Specialists and has extensive experience defending people who have been accused of many different sex offenses.
+David Michael Cantor is a Board-Certified Criminal Law Specialist through the Arizona Board of Legal Specialists and has extensive experience defending people who have been accused of many different sex offenses.
 DM Cantor has a track record of success with defending our clients against allegations of child molestation.

 The lawyers at DM Cantor are trained in forensic interviewing techniques, which allows us to conduct thorough cross-examinations of detectives and mental health professionals who interviewed the children.
 We believe that every defendant deserves to present the strongest case possible and always work our hardest to protect the freedom and rights of our clients.